Oswald Pohl: Trial, conviction and execution

 After the end of World War II in 1945, Pohl first hid in Upper Bavaria, then near Bremen.
 Disguised as a farmhand, he was arrested by British troops in May 1946 and sentenced to death on 3 November 1947 by an American military tribunal in the eponymous Pohl Trial.
 Pohl was the chief defendant for the proceedings at the fourth Nuremberg trial; he and his co-conspirators were on trial for crimes committed in the concentration camps administered by the SS-WVHA while he was in charge.
 Without denying his knowledge of the mass killings of Jews, Pohl presented himself as a mere executive, accusing the prosecution of being guided by feelings of hatred and revenge.
 Pohl appealed his death sentence several times.
 During the Nuremberg trials, he started to see a Roman Catholic priest and recommitted himself to the Catholic faith.
 Officially, Pohl had never left the Catholic Church, although he stopped attending Mass in 1935.
 In 1950, his re-conversion resulted in the appearance of his book Credo.
 Mein Weg zu Gott ("Credo.
-My way to God"), which was published with permission of the Catholic Church.
+My Way to God"), which was published with permission of the Catholic Church.
 Pohl was hanged shortly after midnight on 7 June 1951 at Landsberg Prison in Landsberg am Lech.
-Pohl's last words were "I have spent more than 30 years as a military man.
-I have always carried out orders and remained true to my oath of allegiance.
-I am ready."